ljjsimon/logcat/README.md

 ##Overview
 Logcat is a log analyzation platform.
 It's not only for log files, but also for all structed text files.
 Logcat makes index for all files, and enables you search logs in a way like using SQL( count(),sum()... from... where )
 This version uses swoole to speed up by costing more momery and CPU.
-If you mind it, checkout branch sapi.
+If you mind it, checkout branch sapi.( Branch sapi is stoped because the plugin system is different )

 ##Requirement
-[swoole](https://github.com/swoole/swoole-src)( Needs cygwin in windows )
+[swoole](https://github.com/swoole/swoole-src)( Needs cygwin or BashOnWindows in windows )

 ##Installation
 ```shell